hnm938/product-requests-bootcamp/README.md

 made for the UofT Bootcamp module 13.

-Most people starting any kind of business need a database to store important information, this apps allows the user to view, create, update and delete JSON information in a SQL database.
+Most people starting any kind of business need a database to store important information, this app allows the user to view, create, update and delete JSON information in a SQL database.